 Oldie but goodie, part of their 4Seasons series.
 It does start fruity and sweet, but then it transforms into almost Goth-like dark, sensual, and fatal feminine.
 Smells like a close and a tight hug, when you feel your own body warmth, your partner’s body, and there’s no hurry, just the simple pleasure of belonging.

 – CB I Hate Perfume Burning Leaves Absolute Perfume The name says it all.
 I rest my case.
 You can purchase trial vials at CB, which I strongly recommend.
 “Not everyone has your passion for dead leaves”, as Jane Austen wrote in Sense&Sensibility.
 The nose behind this fragrance is Christopher Brosius.
 I’d say it is controversial, you’ll either love it or hate it, but it is certainly different.

 Mainstream suggestions: Lancôme Poeme, CK Secret Obsession, YSL Cinema, Lolita Lempicka by Lolita Lempicka , Bois Des Iles by Chanel.

-So dig in your scents&emotions impression of October and pamper yourself with the matching perfume.
+So dig in your scents&emotions impression of October and pamper yourself this Autumn with a matching perfume.
 Feel hygge and enjoy!